114: No Such Thing As A Tantrump

 Surreally?

-I don't think he was.
+I don't know.

-Sorry, he accused his father of being in a photo with Lee Harvey Oswald, yeah.
+Sorry, he accused his father of being in a photo of Lee Harvey Oswald, yeah.
+So he's a spawn of a murderer.

-And then everyone in America seems to think that he is the Zodiac killer, even though his first murder was committed two years before Cruz was born.
+Even though his first murder was committed two years before Cruz was born.

-I quite like there was, he had an online store that had lots of odd products that if you were trying to eventually run for president, you wouldn't naturally have.
+I quite like, there was, he had an online store that had lots of odd products that if you were trying to eventually run for president, you wouldn't naturally have.

 But there was this one debate that he had with Donald Trump where he started telling Donald Trump to breathe.
+And Trump was like, well, you breathe.

+I'm breathing.
+Why can't you breathe?

+And he was like, I am breathing.
 Why don't you breathe?
 They just had this real kind of like breathe-off kind of conversation.

-that you would just you know learn to breathe better on so he was just running with these gags and then he got sued by a company who are a yoga company who are called breathe saying you can't suddenly start selling breathe yoga mats on your website so he had to take the whole breathe thing away so then he just was selling exercise mats
+And then he got sued by a company who are a yoga company, who are called Breathe, saying you can't suddenly start selling breathe yoga mats on your website.

-It's just, why not get an exercise mat of mine?
+just for no reason.
+It's just why not get an exercise mat of mine?
+Just the whole joke gone.

-Just the whole joke gone, just I guess we're now selling exercise mats.
+I guess we're now selling exercise mats.

-Well he's got to do something now.
+Well, he's got to do something now.

 So it looks now it's going to be Trump versus Clinton, right, in the American presidential race.

 And that means it's going to be the most unpopular presidential candidate in my lifetime versus the second most unpopular candidate in my lifetime.
+And by a long, long way as well, yeah.

 I think Peter Walk tweeted a couple of days ago that this came out in support for Hillary and it was a story.

-And the tweet was: Everyone vote for Hillary, it's the second worst thing that could possibly happen to the world.
+The tweet was: Everyone vote for Hillary, it's the second worst thing that could possibly happen to the world.

 There was a poll this week by the public policy poll and they tested how popular Donald Trump is compared to various different things.